naserrahall/testgame/README.md

 ## How to run the project

-1. Open the `index.html` file in a web browser.
+1. Suppose there is a third party.
+Open the `index.html` file in a web browser.
-2. Enter the players' names in the designated fields.
+2. The third party enters the players' names in the designated fields.
 3. Choose four categories from the available categories.
 4. Click the "Start Game" button.
-5. Questions are displayed based on the selected categories, and players answer to earn points.
+5. Questions are displayed based on the selected categories, and players answer to earn points (players must tell the answer to the third party); then the third party determines whether the answer is correct or incorrect.
 6. The game ends when all questions are finished, and the final score is displayed.

 ## Game Features